camunda-community-hub/camunda-platform-7-grpc-external-task/starter/README.md

 # Spring Boot Starter providing a gRPC API for external tasks
-This starter provides a gRPC API for external tasks based on the Camunda BPM runtime.
+This starter provides a gRPC API for external tasks based on the Camunda Platform runtime.

 Use it in your project by adding the following dependency to your Spring Boot application
 ```xml